-- the ping utility is used to determine whether systems are available on the network - · an Agent check is performed to determine which systems have the Uptime Infrastructure Monitor Agent installed on them - a WMI check is used to determine whether Windows-based systems are using WMI to gather performance metrics - SNMP-based network devices are detected - an SNMP probe is done to find any systems that are using Net-SNMP
+- the ping utility is used to determine whether systems are available on the network - a virtual server check is performed first so they are not "blocked" when they are found otherwise - an Agent check is performed to determine which systems have the Uptime Infrastructure Monitor Agent installed on them - · a WMI check is used to determine whether Windows-based systems are using WMI to gather performance metrics - SNMP-based network devices are detected - an SNMP probe is done to find any systems that are using Net-SNMP

 Systems that are repeatedly discovered with different checks (e.g., both an Uptime Infrastructure Monitor Agent and WMI implementation are detected on the same system) are by default assigned a type based on the first check that resulted in its discovery.
-The auto-discovery order is as follows: agent check, WMI check, network device discovery, Net-SNMP probe.
+The auto-discovery order is as follows: virtual server check, WMI check, Agent check, network device discovery, Net-SNMP probe.